rnayabed/snakebrary/screenshots/README.md

 # Screenshots

-Following screenshots were taken on a computer running on Manjaro KDE with light theme and pink colour combination.
+Following screenshots were taken on a computer running on Manjaro KDE with light theme and pink accent colour for master/admin account and purple accent colour for normal accounts.

 Login Prompt